Date: Wednesday, February 21, 2018

 A digital reconstruction of the Jewish Ghetto of Florence, which originated in the middle of the 16th century is presented by the Medici Archive Project.
 By sifting through hundreds of documents, they have mapped the ghetto (destroyed at the end of the 19th century) and have started a detailed reconstruction of it, which includes layout of apartments, furniture, wells, shops, etc.

-Cosponsored by the Department of Italian, Department of Jewish Studies, Center for European Studies and the Digital Humanities Lab.
+Cosponsored with the Department of Italian, Department of History, Department of Jewish Studies, Department of Art History, Center for European Studies and the Digital Humanities Initiative.

 Alessio Assonitis, Director of the Medici Archive Project since 2009, was born and schooled in Rome and received his doctoral degree in Renaissance art history from Columbia University in 2003.
 He has published extensively on the Italian Renaissance, including a monograph on the fifteenth-century painter Bastiano Mainardi (IMA, 2011) and a collection of essays on the history of the Medici archive (Brepols 2017).
 He has received fellowships from the Samuel H. Kress Foundation, National Endowment for the Humanities, Allen Whitehall Clowes Foundation,a nd Florence Gould Foundation.
 He served as Principal Investigator for digital projects supported by the Andrew W. Mellon foundation, including BIA (2010-2012; 2013-2014) and MIA (2015-2017; 2017-2019).
 His edited volume on the life and career of Grand Duke Cosimo I is due out in the fall, published by Brill.